stevencohn/WindowsPowerShell/readme.md

    * _command_ - optional argument to run a single command, default is to run all commands
    * -AccessKey - optional, store your AWS access key in your private awscli config
    * -SecretKey - optional, store your AWS secret key in your private awscli config
-   * -ListCommands - this argument displays all available commands
+   * -ListCommands - display all available commands supported by this script
    * -Extras - this argument causes extra applications to be installed
    * -Vebose - print extra information for each command